-We continue to evaluate acquisitions of other businesses where we believe such acquisitions will yield increased cash flows, improved market penetration and/or identified operating efficiencies and synergies.
-We may face various challenges with our integration efforts, including the combination and simplification of product and service offerings, sales and marketing approaches and establishment of combined operations.
+We continue to evaluate acquisitions of other businesses that we believe will yield increased cash flows, improved market penetration and/or operating efficiencies and synergies.
+We may face various challenges with integration efforts related to any future acquisitions, including the combination and simplification of product and service offerings, sales and marketing approaches and establishment of combined operations.